narangkishore98/DotBar/README.md

 `dotImage` is a type of UIImage that is being shown on all the dots.
 Preferred to set a SF Symbol Image here.

+### Important Methods

+`setProgress(toDot:)` is used to set the progress to the dotNumber this ranges from 0 to `dots` the progress bar is automatically drawn till the number of dot passed.

+`setProgress(for: to:)` takes two arguments first one is the progress bar number and second is to draw that progress bar from 0 to 100

 ## Example Project

 1. Download the repo.